-Sometimes an event occurs requiring a patient to be made inactive on the waiting list.
-Inactive status may be permanent or temporary (interim).
-For example, the development of un-correctable substantial cardiac disease would require a person to be made permanently inactive; a treatable infection such as peritonitis may require a patient to be made inactive for a period of time, however-provided no other changes occur that affect eligibility-the patient can be re-activated once the infection has been adequately treated.
+Sometimes an event occurs requiring a patient's enrolment status to be changed to "onhold".
+On hold status is temporary.
+If a patient is no longer suitable for transplant, the enrolment must be ended in OrganMatch.
+For example, the development of un-correctable substantial cardiac disease would mean that a waitlisted person is no longer suitable and so their enrolment in OrganMatch would be ended.
+If however a patient had a treatable infection, such as peritonitis, their status would simply change to "on hold" until the infection resolved, provided no other changes occur that affect eligibility.
 Patients should be kept informed of their status on the waiting list.

 In rare circumstances (applicable in Australia but not in New Zealand) a patient who is active on the transplant waiting list may be deemed 'urgent'-for example if they have very limited or failing dialysis access without which their survival is threatened.
 The decision to give a patient urgent status is state-based and is reviewed by each state's transplant advisory committee.
 It is expected that-unless there is a compelling reason-the first suitable kidney offer should be accepted for patients deemed as urgent.
+In OrganMatch a patient needs to be flagged with a State urgency index.